How to resize logical volume management devices that use Azure Disk Encryption

 These are some of the reasons why LVM-on-crypt is the recommended approach.

-Screenshot showing encryption information in the portal.
-The disk name and the encryption are highlighted.
+Screenshot showing encryption information in the portal with the disk name and encryption highlighted.

 To update the encryption settings on the disk, add a new LV and enable the extension on the VM.